Alveolar hydatid disease: Prognosis

 The disease is often progressive and destructive.
 The growth happens slow, and so many people do not get symptoms until the later stages.
 Central necrotic cavities are common in advanced stages of the disease.

 Epidemiology

 AHD is not as common as diseases caused by other flatworms, but it is still prevalent in the Northern hemisphere.
 It is not uncommon in China, with some communities having a 5% or more infection rate.
 In Europe, it is considered an emerging disease.
 The increasing fox populations of Europe correlate with heightened reported cases.

 History

 In 1855, Rudolf Virchow, the German pathologist, recognized that the disorder that was at the time known as colloid carcinoma of the liver, which was known for its tumor-like lesions in the liver, were actually caused by an Echinococcus species.
-For 100 year it was debated whether the species was E. granulosus or a different species.
+For the next 100 years, it was debated whether the species was E. granulosus or a different species.
 It was finally settled by two publications between 1954 and 1955, the former from Alaska and the latter from Germany.